shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

     <aside class="notes">
         <b>Conventionnal data flow could look like this.</b>
         <ul>
-            <li>Components can communicate directly with each other using props or event emitters (In and Out).
-Works for components that have a direct relationship, such as parent and children.</li>
+            <li>When your components have a direct relationship can communicate directly with each other using props to get data IN and event emitters to get data out.</li>
-            <li>When you do not have a direct relationship you can use a third party service, or use a pub sub pattern etc.</li>
+            <li>When you do not have a direct relationship you can use a third party service, or something similar to the rootScope in Angular 1 or a Pub Sub pattern</li>
         </ul>
-        <b>As you can see there are many ways to achieve data communications between components and it is not normalized, meaning if you have several developers working on your application over time, you could end up using all the possibilities and make your app harder to understand and unpredictable.</b>
+        <b>There are many ways to achieve data communications between components and it is not normalized.
+If you have several developers working on your application over time, you could end up using many of the possibilities and make your app harder to understand and to predictable.</b>
     </aside>
 </section>